-To pursue this question, we’ve been coming up with some breakthrough ideas of our own, drawing on insights from neuroscience, psychology and artificial intelligence to distill the fundamentals of creativity and problem solving.This is our manifesto.
+To pursue this question, we’ve been coming up with breakthrough ideas of our own, drawing on insights from neuroscience, psychology and artificial intelligence to distill the fundamentals of lateral thinking and problem solving.This is our manifesto.

 Complexity is drowning us.